 As the name suggests, a traditional tank heater has a tank that stores water to be heated.
 The capacity of a traditional tank water heater determines how much hot water is available at once (tank size typically ranges from 30-75 gallons).

 A tank heater can be as tall as five feet or more and two feet or wider.
-The tank of tank water heater is insulated to prevent heat from escaping.
+A tank water heater is insulated to prevent heat from escaping.
 It has two valves- the pressure control valve and the temperature control valve.